-I am really enjoying the way that this is being told.
-The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceedingly well.
-The character development is fabulous and this is thanks to the narration, the dialogue, the character interaction and how they act and react to the situations and circumstances that they encounter.
-The pacing is superb and as it takes us through the pages revealing the story, introducing the characters and this world that they live in brings us into this absolutely charming story.
+I am a huge fan of the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exquisitely well.
+The character development is utterly phenomenal thanks to how we see the dialogue, the character interaction as well as how they act and react to the situations and circumstance that they encounter.
+The pacing is superb and as it takes us through the pages revealing the story, introducing us to the characters and this world it is super easy to get caught up in the story.

 I am enjoying how we see this being structured and how the layers within the story emerge at multiple points as well as grow and strengthen with each new avenue that is explored.
 These layers contain the superb characterisation as well as how the moments that have a huge impact upon how we see the story.
 So whether these layers work with the main arc or simply swirl around it we see how they add such depth and complexity to the story.
 How everything works together to create the story’s ebb & flow as well as how it moves the story forward is achieved exceptionally well.

 I am loving every moment of the interiors here.
 This is done in such a non-traditional way so that it feels like it’s being painted and that is how the attention to detail comes about.
 The change in colour and how shadow work is shown through the various hues and tones is done so it feels like there is no linework.
 It blows me away that everything feels like it done solely through painting colours on a canvas.
 The utilisation of the page layouts and how we see the angles and perspective in the panels demonstrate a masters eye for storytelling.
 The work that we see is bloody mindbogglingly brilliant to look at and you will simply stare it trying to figure out just how all this detail work has been created.